RishabhGithub7348/Jo-Parking/README.md

 ![image_2023-09-06_20-23-29](https://github.com/RishabhGithub7348/Jo-Parking/assets/75687649/a5907886-7063-49bd-b791-b6a6e5a9afe7)

 Welcome to the Parking Web App project!
-This web application is built using Next.js and TypeScript, styled with Tailwind CSS.
+This web application is built using Next.js and TypeScript, styled with Tailwind CSS and store the database in MongoDB.
 It provides a comprehensive solution for managing parking spaces in a building.
 Users can sign in using various authentication methods, book parking slots, view vehicle details, and make payments seamlessly.

 ## Table of Contents
 - [Features](#features)